-The cost of this 7-night journey is \$2890 DBL / \$3740 SGL, from Panama City.
-This cost is based on double occupancy and includes 7 nights' accommodations; all meals as specified in the itinerary, in-country domestic flight from Panama City-typically two flights per day to be coordinated with your international air, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
+The cost of this 7-night journey is \$2790 DBL / \$3550 SGL, from Panama City.
+This cost is based on double occupancy and includes 7 nights' accommodations; all meals as specified in the itinerary, in-country domestic flight from Panama City, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.

-Cost of the journey does not include airfare from your home to Panama City, or items of a personal nature, such as drinks from the bar, telephone, and local guide gratuities (at your discretion, we will give some guidelines).
+Cost of the journey does not include airfare from your home to Panama City, or items of a personal nature, such as drinks from the bar, telephone, and local guide gratuities.